 Transfer from Male Airport to Meeru Island Resort

 After an exciting flight on Emirates comfortable and gigantic A380 via Dubai we arrived at Malé International Airport right next to the small island capital of Malé which is incredibly packed from coast to coast with buildings.

 Coming out of the arrivals hall we were met with views of the ridiculous turquoise coloured sea against the jetties and a slight whiff of petrol from the seaplanes.
 After a wait in the humid heat for other passengers to arrive we set off in our speedboat!

-Our island – Meeru (or Meerufenfushi to give it its full name) is located in the North Male Atoll 30 miles from the capital.
+Our island – Meeru (or Meerufenfushi Island to give it its full name) is located in the North Male Atoll 30 miles from the capital.
 It’s accessible by speed boat whereas other islands in the South Atol are accessible by sea plane.
 Our speedboat transfer took about 50 minutes, although it was bumpy the anticipation outweighed that, wondering which island would be ours as we passed different islands along the way.
-We had butterflies in our stomach and the feeling was like Christmas Day morning!
+We had butterflies in our stomach and the feeling was just like Christmas Day morning!

-Meeru Island – Paradise Found
+About Meeru Island – Paradise Found

 Meeru Jacuzzi Water Villa

 We’ve dreamt of staying in a Maldives overwater villa for years so we beyond excited to finally book a stay in Meeru’s top-end ‘Jacuzzi Water Villa’.
 They are expensive but they are luxurious and everything we’ve dreamt they would be.
 The jacuzzi water villas have steps down into the turquoise lagoon which makes you feel very special.
 One of our favourite experiences was just relaxing in the water villa’s jacuzzi for 2 at night and star gazing into the dark night skies.
 The water villa also have an open-air bathroom and the jacuzzi area is walled for privacy, so you are not overlooked by the other villas.